-Despite being a peninsula connected to the Argolida region in the Peloponnese with a narrow strip of land called ‘Steno’, Methana is still considered an island that belongs to the Saronic complex.
+Although Methana doesn't belong to the Saronic islands as it's not even an island but a peninsula connected to the Argolida region in the Peloponnese with a narrow strip of land called ‘Steno’, the island's beauty and close proximity to the Saronic complex makes it worth a mention.
 In reality, Methana is a volcanic peninsula with natural springs and beautiful beaches with crystal clear waters.
 While it displays a rather unconventional type of beauty, it is loved by the Greeks who want to spend their time in offbeat parts of the country.

 The capital of Methana is -you guessed it- Chora, a truly captivating city that offers whatever you can think of and then some.
 Apart from Chora, the peninsula is surrounded by small picturesque villages such as Mounoupitsa, Vathi, Palia Loutra, Kypseli, Agios Theodoros, Agios Nikolaos, and Megalochori, all gorgeous and inviting in a way no visitor is able to resist.